A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Abstract

 \section{Abstract}

 Food waste management is critical for sustainability, yet inorganic contaminants hinder recycling potential.
-Robotic automation presents a compelling approach to this challenge by accelerating the sorting process through automated contaminant removal.
-Still, the diverse and unpredictable nature of contaminants creates major challenges for robotic grasping.
-Benchmarking frameworks are critical for evaluating challenges from various perspectives.
-However, existing protocols rely on limited simulation datasets, prioritise simple metrics such as success rate, and overlook key object and environment-related pre-grasp conditions.
-This paper introduces GRAB, a comprehensive Grasping Real-World Article Benchmarking framework that addresses this gap by integrating diverse deformable objects, advanced grasp-pose-estimation vision, and, importantly, pre-grasp conditions, establishing a set of critical graspability metrics.
-It systematically compares industrial grasping modalities through an in-depth experimental evaluation involving 1,750 food contaminant grasp attempts across four high-fidelity scenes.
-This large-scale evaluation provides an extensive assessment of grasp performance for food waste sorting, offering a level of depth that has rarely been explored in previous studies.
-The results reveal distinct gripper strengths and limitations, with object quality emerging as the dominant performance factor in cluttered environments, while vision quality and clutter levels play moderate roles.
-These findings highlight essential design considerations and reinforce the necessity of developing multimodal gripper technologies capable of robust cross-category performance for effective robotic food waste sorting.
+Robotic automation presents a compelling approach by accelerating sorting through automated contaminant removal.
+Nevertheless, the diverse and unpredictable nature of contaminants introduces major challenges for reliable robotic grasping.
+Grasp performance benchmarking provides a rigorous methodology for evaluating these challenges in underexplored field contexts like food waste sorting.
+However, existing benchmarking approaches suffer from several limitations: over-reliance on limited simulation datasets and simplistic metrics such as success rate, inability to accommodate randomized grasping-in-clutter (GIC) environments, inability to account for object-related pre-grasp conditions, and a lack of comprehensive failure analysis.
+To address these gaps, this work introduces GRAB, a comprehensive \textbf{G}rasping \textbf{R}eal-World \textbf{A}ttribute \textbf{B}enchmark, designed to evaluate GIC performance through: (1) diverse novel domain-specific deformable datasets, (2) advanced 6D grasp pose estimation, and (3) explicit evaluation of new pre-grasp conditions through graspability metrics.
+This benchmark systematically compares industrial grasping performance across three gripper modalities through experimental studies involving 1,750 grasp attempts across four high-fidelity randomized clutter levels, which enables a level of analysis rarely explored in prior work.
+The results reveal a clear hierarchy among graspability parameters, with object quality emerging as the dominant factor governing grasp performance across modalities, while pose quality and clutter exhibit comparatively moderate and context-dependent effects.
+Failure mode analysis shows that physical interaction constraints, rather than perception or control limitations, constitute the primary source of grasp failures in cluttered environments.
+By enabling the identification of dominant factors influencing grasp performance, the proposed benchmark provides a principled foundation for designing robust and adaptive grasping systems suited to complex, cluttered food waste sorting environments.